zoespot/CarND-Vehicle-Detection/writeup_submit.md

 Limitations:
 * **SLOW** The current algorithm needs around 2.1-2.4 seconds to process one frame.
 It's much slower than the real-time expectation.
 It's due to the excessive number of scales used in order to cover small and large cars and excluding false positives.
 Even though I have already used HOG preprocessing over the whole image and sub-sampling, it still quite time consuming, since for each scale, HOG features are re-computed.
 It may help to reduce the number of frames per seconds sampling for real-time requirement.

-* **Generalization** Though my output video performed well on the existing project, there are many manual parameters tunings as ROI, heatmap and frame successive detection threshold, sliding windows scales etc. They may need to be retuned for different road conditions.
+* **Generalization** Though my output video performed well on the existing project, there are many manual parameters tunings as ROI, heatmap and frame successive detection threshold, sliding windows scales and overlapping ratio etc. They may need to be retuned for different road conditions.

 Vehicle detection with convolutional neural network, e.g. YOLO algorithm may perform better and easy to generalize to different road conditions.